mghulamqadir/scanned-to-searchable-pdf/README.md

 ## 🤝 Contributions

 Pull requests are welcome!
-Please open an issue first for major changes.
+Please open an issue first if you're planning major changes.